iteam1/predict-series-data-with-RNN/README.md

-# predict-series-data-with-RNN
+### predict-series-data-with-RNN

-application to predict series data by RNNs model
+Apply these RNN models to predict series data, In this application the values in previous time become the input for next prediction.

 ![models](./imgs/rnns.png)